ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 avalanche subnet deploy testsubnet
 ```

-This will start a new prompt series.
+This is going to start a new prompt series.

 ```bash
 Use the arrow keys to navigate: ↓ ↑ → ←